 Parent seminars- Parents are invited to attend a seminar once a semester in the evenings that will provide more information on the program as well as tools that they can use in supporting their son or daughter's success in college.
 At this time, they also have the opportunity to meet the peer coach and discuss any goals they have for their son or daughter.

-On Wednesday, February 12th, from 8-noon we will be hosting a seminar for faculty and staff on the CSULB campus to train the campus community on working with students on the Autism Spectrum (ASD).
+During the summer, we will hold another Autism Ally on a Friday TBA from 8am-noon for faculty and staff on the CSULB campus to train the campus community on working with students on the Autism Spectrum (ASD).
 Topics covered will include current DSM-5 definitions of ASD, typical student profiles, student panel, concepts of Universal Design for Learning, handling classroom distractions and referring students for services.
 Space is limited, RSVP to firstname.lastname@example.org.